 There is nothing like a nice pair of warm mittens for fall.
-Leaves are falling off the trees, the rain is pouring and the winds are blowing, time for some new woolies!
-The Maize mittens can be knit as either fingerless mitts or full mittens.
+Leaves are falling off the trees, the rain is pouring and the winds are blowing: time for some new woolies!
+The Maize mitts can be knit as either fingerless mitts or full mittens.
 Let’s see how it’s done!

 So you have just set up your pattern!
-The body of your mitten will proceed as follows: You will be knitting the 3 stitches that will become the thumb gusset, keeping the ribbed section as set (the k1, p1 part) and purling all the rest of your stitches.
+The body of your mitten will proceed as follows: the stitches before the marker (p1, k3) will become your thumb gusset, you will be keeping the ribbed section as set (the k1, p1 part) and purling all the rest of your stitches.

 Tip: If you are working with double points you may want to distribute your stitches as follows, to keep things simple.